priv-kweihmann/meta-sca/docs/maintainer_guide.md

 - drop one of the cherry-picked commits
 - fix the commit (maybe inject missing dependencies)

-In case os errors the exit code of the script would be != 0, so you can also run it as part of a CI.
+In case of errors the exit code of the script would be != 0, so you can also run it as part of a CI.

 ## Send upstream